UMN-EDA/TherMOS/doc/UserGuide.md

 ## Input Parameter Files
-TherMOS relies on a model paramter file which specifies various technology specific paramters including device and material properties such as device dimensions and thermal conductivities.
+TherMOS relies on a model parameter file which specifies various technology specific parameters including device and material properties such as device dimensions and thermal conductivities.

 ### FinFET Parameter File
-The file *input/model_parameters_FinFET.json* specifies the device dimensions and thermal coductivities of the various maters used in a 7nm FinFET technology.
+The file [model_parameter_FinFET.json](../input/model_parameters_FinFET.json) specifies the device dimensions and thermal coductivities of the various materials used in a 7nm FinFET technology.

 The image below shows a 7nm Bulk FinFET which describes the variables used the JSON file.